 Advisory Board for Winona County

 Currently Under Revision

 Companion Care Team

-The companion care team is responsible for non-medical care to support seniors to live in their own homes safely.
+The Companion Care Team is responsible for providing non-medical care to support seniors to live in their own homes safely.
 Their responsibilities are tailored to the individual client, but can include helping make meals, taking walks, assisting with shopping, some support in cleaning and organizing the home.
 Each companion receives ongoing training, completes a national background check and assists the caregivers and care receivers to create an optimal life balance.